 Running Kubernetes locally has obvious development advantages, such as lower cost and faster iteration than constantly deploying and tearing down clusters on a public cloud.
-Ideally a Kubernetes developer can spawn all the instances locally and test code as they commit.
-This page will show you how to deploy a cluster on a local machine.
+Ideally, a Kubernetes developer can spawn all necessary nodes inside local containers and test new configurations as they are committed.
+This page will show you how to deploy a cluster to LXD containers on a local machine.

 In order to simplify local deployment this method leverages the Conjure Up tool.